 4. Utilize technology

 Leverage employee training software to deliver effective upskilling programs.
-These software tools allow you to create engaging training modules, ensure compliance and security, track employee engagement, analyze performance, and gather feedback.
+These tools allow managers and L&D teams to create engaging training modules, ensure compliance and security, track employee engagement, analyze performance, and gather feedback.

 Organizations should invest in the following learning technologies to facilitate upskill training and enable employees to learn in the flow of work:

-- Learning Management System (LMS): A corporate LMS handles all aspects of employee training – from creating, delivering, organizing, and tracking L&D programs.
-With an LMS, an organization can deliver online courses, automate tracking, manage enrollment, and delivery integrated training programs.
+- Learning Management System (LMS): A corporate LMS handles all aspects of employee training, including creating, delivering, organizing, and tracking L&D programs.
+With an LMS, an organization can provide online courses, automate tracking, manage enrollment, and develop integrated training programs.

-- Digital Adoption Platform (DAP): A DAP enables organizations to create in-app guidance and on-demand performance support that overlays the digital workplace.
-With a DAP, employees learn in the flow of work via interactive walkthroughs, tooltips, task lists, and other contextual in-app experiences that guide employees step-by-step through contextual business processes, tasks, and software applications.
+- Digital adoption platform (DAP): A DAP enables organizations to create in-app guidance and provide on-demand performance support that overlays workplace software.
+With a DAP, employees learn in the flow of work via interactive walkthroughs, tooltips, task lists, and other contextual in-app experiences.
+Digital adoption platforms guide employees step-by-step through contextual business processes, tasks, and software applications.
 Using a DAP integrates upskilling into your employees’ day-to-day activities without disrupting their workflow or productivity.

 - Knowledge Management Systems: Knowledge management systems provide an online, self-service center for employees to search for answers to any question on company policy, benefits, or processes.
 They act as internal wikis for companies and save time by decreasing HR questions and support tickets.